Log Analytics Workspace

 On-premise machines can also be monitored!
 For that you must manually install the agent (

-agent management tab
+agent management tab) -

 Under

-you can query all logs with filters and other search options
+Logs tabyou can query all logs with filters and other search options

 Event | search "vm"